 1. Vata Massage Oil.

-Use this Vata-reducing formula to massage the lower abdomen, as well as for a weekly full body oil massage.
-Purchase Vata Massage Oil here.
+Use a Vata-reducing formula to massage the lower abdomen, as well as for a weekly full body oil massage.
+If a specific Vata Massage Oil is not available, then you can replace this with Ashwagandha Bala Tailam (Oil), or simply a warm sesame oil.

 2. Dashamula and Sesame Oil Basti.